 College graduates should check with their school’s alumni department to see if they have relationships with any insurance companies.
 Many alumni associations offer affinity discounts as a perk of being a member.

 An affinity discount is where a car insurance company offers driver discounts to members, employees, or customers of an organization.
 Some examples that young drivers may qualify for include those discounts offered to people associated with auto clubs (such as AAA), credit unions, employers, or the military.
 Some insurance companies offer special discounts to customers with certain types of jobs, such as first responders, teachers, and nurses.

 Allowing Vehicle Tracking

 A growing number of insurers offer discounts to customers who agree to have tracking and driver behavior-monitoring devices installed in their vehicles.
-Not only do the trackers allow for usage-based premiums that are beneficial to young drivers who don’t spend much too much time behind the wheel, but they can also track instances of hard braking, rapid acceleration, and the number of times advanced safety technologies kick in.
-Young adults who have low-mileage each year and good drivers benefit the most from these tracking and pay-as-you-drive programs.
+Not only do the trackers allow for usage-based premiums that are beneficial to young drivers who don’t spend too much time behind the wheel, but they can also track instances of hard braking, rapid acceleration, and the number of times advanced safety technologies kick in.
+Young adults who have low mileage each year and prove to be good drivers benefit the most from these tracking and pay-as-you-drive programs.

-How Young Adults Can Save on Car Insurance
+How Young Drivers Can Save on Car Insurance

 Qualifying for discounts isn't the only way young drivers can reduce the amount they pay for car insurance.
 Buying the right car, choosing the proper coverages, and setting appropriate deductibles are critical things to do upfront.
 Keeping a claim-free history with no at-fault accidents, watching your credit score, and being a good driver by avoiding moving violations (such as speeding) will help to keep your cheap car insurance cheap.